ProMKQ/SelfAssessment/Skills/Programming.md

   - enum: 🖐️ used
   - instance: 🖐️ used
   - object: 🖐️ used
+  - class: 🖐️ used
   - collection: 🖐️ used
   - set: 🖐️ used
   - hash table: 🖐️ used
-  - linked list: 👂 heard
+  - linked list: 🎓 known
-  - doubly list: 👂 heard
+  - doubly list: 🎓 known
-  - unrolled list
+  - unrolled list: 🎓 known
-  - circular list
+  - circular list: 🎓 known
-  - queue: 👂 heard
+  - queue: 🖐️ used
-  - stack: 👂 heard
+  - stack: 🎓 known
-  - deque: 👂 heard
+  - deque: 🖐️ used
   - tree: 🖐️ used
   - graph: 🖐️ used
   - iterator: 🖐️ used